-We introduce how to use the What-If Tool as a Jupyter plugin on Hopsworks to build better machine learning models by making it easier to ask counterfactual questions about your model’s behaviour.
+This blog introduces how you can use the What-If Tool as a Jupyter plugin on Hopsworks to build better machine learning models by making it easier to ask counterfactual questions about your model’s behavior.

 Model interpretability is concerned with understanding what a machine learning (ML) model does exactly, including pre- and post-processing steps, and how it behaves for different inputs (for example, does this model have a bias if I only use input data for users of a particular gender).
 Model interpretability is also among the essential skills for every data scientist to decide on whether a model is robust enough and has low enough risk to be deployed in production.

 A tried and trusted approach to understanding model behavior is to ask counterfactual questions of the model.
 That is, you can use slices of your test data to frame “what if” scenarios.
 Traditionally, this would involve writing a lot of custom functions and throw-away code to analyze a given model.
 The What-If Tool (WIT) on Hopsworks facilitates data scientists as well as non-programmers to assess the predictions of an ML model.
 It does this by providing an interactive visual interface for exploring the performance of a model in hypothetical situations, analyzing the importance of different features, and visualizing model behavior across multiple models and slices of input data.

 Interactive model analysis is an analytical method that allows looking at how a model would react to certain assumptions.
 The analysis is very important for users to efficiently solve real-world artificial intelligence and data mining problems .
 In simple terms, it is the process of understanding, diagnosing, and refining an ML model with the help of interactive visualization and it is an important step before deploying a model to production.